Start9Labs/documentation/site/source/user-manual/service-guides/lightning/connecting-lnbits.rst

    .. note:: I have called the wallet "android-zeus-wallet" but it is fine to use other wallets.

+Now you can proceed to connect one of the following wallets to LNbits using the guides below:

 .. toctree::
   :maxdepth: 1